Cord Cutting Guides, News, and Reviews

 If you’re like me, you’ll do whatever it takes to stick to your budget.
 I suggest going with the 30 GB a month plan.
 It’s $99.99 a month, but there’s enough data for homework, remote work, online shopping, and some streaming.
 Besides, I stay up late watching Blacklist anyway.

-HughesNet does not offer or partner with a TV provider They do offer a bundled landline phone service for an extra $19.99 per month.
+HughesNet does not offer or partner with a TV provider.
+They do offer a bundled landline phone service for an extra $19.99 per month.
 If you’re looking for a TV provider, I’d suggest a satellite TV provider, DirecTV or Dish.
+There are some great HughesNet internet deals, but don't expect any of them to include bundling!

 HughesNet began offering internet service in 1996 under the name DirecPC.
 Hughesnet changed its name to what we know it as now in 2012.
 In that same year, they became the first satellite internet provider to meet the FCC standards of “broadband” with the HughesNet Gen5.
 Hughesnet is now the most widely available satellite internet provider in the U.S. It’s also expanding internationally.